Case Study: How You Can Copy Nordstrom’s Secrets to Massive Retail Success

 How to Build Successful Customer Service?

-As written by Micah Solomon in Forbes, Nordstrom and every other great organisation have standards.
-Yes, the employees are encouraged to be flexible and adaptive, but there indeed are additional guidelines and internal, codified knowledge that support the employees and multiply the power of their “best judgment.”
+As written by Micah Solomon in Forbes, Nordstrom and every other great organization have standards.
+Yes, the employees are encouraged to be flexible and adaptive, but there indeed are additional guidelines and internal, the codified knowledge that support the employees and multiply the power of their “best judgment.”